krish-vijayan/Skills-Assignment-Front-End/README.md

   • Having to refresh the page in order for information to be displayed (for Brandon's, Serena's, and Taeyun's webpage).
   • Scaling is a bit off, so depeding on your screen's resolution you might have to use Crtl -/+ to zoom in or out in order to properly view each page.

-Click go to https://skills-assignment-front-end.herokuapp.com/ to run app.
+Go to https://skills-assignment-front-end.herokuapp.com/ to run app.